WAMG: History

 On August 3, 2006, WAMG was the first to report that veteran major league catcher Javy López was being traded from the Baltimore Orioles to the Boston Red Sox.
 The trade was designed to fill a hole caused by the recent injury to Jason Varitek.
 The next day, the trade was announced as official; the Orioles received cash and a player to be named later (Adam Stern) in return.

 WAMG discontinued ESPN Radio programming on September 14, 2009; the transmitter was shut off at 5:00 p.m.
 Gois returned the station to the air on December 3, 2009, reverting it again to Spanish-language programming with the current format, branded "La Nueva Mega"; simulcast partner WLLH had returned to the air with this format in late October.
 Initially operating the station under a local marketing agreement, Gois purchased WAMG outright in January 2010.

 Translator

+Gois Broadcasting announced its purchase of W243DC in late 2023; this facility, which transmits from One Financial Center, had previously been owned by Northeast Broadcasting as a translator of WXRV.
+WAMG was previously relayed by W235CS (94.9 FM) in Dedham; that translator was sold to Blount Masscom in 2024 to relay WILD.